 But you might want to consider downloading the SolidWorks Free Trial version.
 This is great if you are unsure whether you want to commit to parting with your money to buy your own version.

-For those who are willing to take the risk, make sure your anti-virus software is up to date.
-But, once again, we do not condone nor recommend this!
+Remember, that anytime you use unlicensed software, you take a big risk of infection, so make sure your anti-virus software is up to date.
+But, once again, we do not condone nor do we recommend this!

-If you are unable to get your hands on a SolidWorks license for free, as detailed above, you might want to consider some alternatives.
+If you are unable to get your hands on a SolidWorks license for free or low cost, as detailed above, you might want to consider some alternatives.
 The following are some of the best free or open-source CAD programs out there.

 FreeCAD is a parametric 3D modeling program that has the capability for plugins to be added for more functionality.
 With it, you can import and export files in multiple formats.